 When you touch the earth with your skin or through material that does not insulate you from its energy field (grounding or “Earthing”), you literally absorb electrons from its surface into your body.
 This process has many powerful effects on you, the details of which we have only recently begun to understand.

 We are coming to a new awareness of ourselves as bodily creatures.
-Indeed, this is the age of the body.
 The concept of “embodiment” permeates all fields of human endeavor.
-By embodiment I mean that our connections with the world comes from having a body with sensorimotor capacities that are embedded in biological, psychological, cultural, and historical contexts.
-This is especially important for Christian meditation with its incarnational theology.
+By embodiment I mean that our connections with the world come from having a body with sensorimotor capacities that are embedded in our biological makeup, our physiological feelings, our psychological experience, and our social contexts.
+Phenomenologically, we should also be able to feel our connections with Earth in our bodies.

 Yoga and the Environmental Movement